The Intellectual Property Review: United Kingdom

 Other requirements for grant

-A patent application shall relate to one invention only or to a group of inventions so linked as to form a single general inventive concept.
+A patent application must relate to one invention only or to a group of inventions so linked as to form a single general inventive concept.

-The claims of a patent define the matter for which protection is sought.
-They must be clear and concise and be supported by the description.
+The claim or claims must define the matter for which the applicant seeks protection, be clear and concise, and be supported by the description.

 ii Subject-specific case law